OpenDreamKit/OpenDreamKit.github.io/_posts/2018-02-21-position-paris-sud.md

 Interviews in March 2018 for a recruitment as soon as possible.

+Update (March 22nd): after the interviews on March 21st, we selected and ranked two candidates and made an offer to the first one.

 # Salary

 For a full-time position, and depending on the applicant's past